Skip to main content

 3. Default: Uses amazon.titan-embed-text-v2:0

-• AWS_REGION must be set (defaults to us-east-2)
+• AWS_REGION must be set (defaults to us-east-2 in many deployments)

 • The ECS task role must have bedrock:InvokeModel permission for the embedding model